 Interesting finding: On this site, a shoal could be identified and mapped in the SDB data (centre).
 Its spatial dimension was not present in the single beam echo sounder survey.

-Use Case Dublin Bay
+Use Case Dublin Bay, Ireland

 Dublin Bay use case shows the validity of SDB data in rather turbid waters.
 The following two figures illustrate the SDB results and the scatterplot of SDB versus traditional bathymetry survey data at the 4S use case in Dublin Bay, Ireland.